theg1239/the-everything-assistant/README.md

 - **Tool Handling**: Integrate and utilize external tools or services.
 - **Modular Structure**: Organized codebase with clear separation of concerns.
 - **Microservices**: Some tools are built as microservices.
+- **Chat-native feedback & KB contributions**: Anything you share in chat can be filed as GitHub feedback or knowledge-base updates without leaving the conversation.

 ## Technology Stack